APPLICATION

 • Hydrocolloid

-The mixes are tailored to suit the desired gustative profile of the cheese to be.
-They are supplied by companies specialised in microbiology and culture for food.
+The mixes are tailored to suit the cheese’s desired gustative profile.
+They are supplied by companies specialized in microbiology and culture for food.

 PROCESS